FAQs

 Q: I want to download Microsoft Windows, but I don't see it listed.

 A: If you are an undergraduate or graduate student, you are not eligible to download Microsoft Windows from software.caltech.edu.
 Students can download Microsoft Windows and other Microsoft software from https://azureforeducation.microsoft.com/devtools for use on personally-owned computers.
-See /software/msdnaa for more information.
+See Microsoft Windows for more information.

-If you are a visitor, external affiliate, summer student, trustee, or retiree, you are not eligible to download Microsoft software from software.caltech.edu.
+If you are a visitor, external affiliate, summer student, or trustee, you are not eligible to download Microsoft software from software.caltech.edu.

 Q: Can I download software when I'm not on campus?